sjentsch/lsjDocs/Ch11/Ch11_tTest_04.rst

 Doing the Welch test in jamovi
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you tick the check box for the Welch test in the analysis we did
+If you tick the check box for the ``Welch's`` test in the analysis we did
 above, then this is what it gives you :numref:`fig-ttest_welch`:

 .. ----------------------------------------------------------------------------